 The three main types of medical coding are HCPCS and its 3 levels, ICD-9 and ICD-10, and CPT.
 Medical coders have varying amounts of experience and knowledge in the three coding systems based on which one is predominantly used in the healthcare organization.

 Hope this article was able to give you a fair idea about how you can tackle some of the commonly asked medical coding interview questions and answers.
-If you are looking to enhance your software development skills, we would highly recommend you check out Simplilearn’s Post Graduate Program in Full Stack Web Development.
+If you are looking to enhance your software development skills, we would highly recommend you check out Simplilearn’s Post Graduate Program in Full Stack Web Development and Automation Testing Masters.
 This course is designed in collaboration with Caltech CTME and can help you hone key coding skills and make you job-ready in just 6 months.

 If you have any questions or doubts, feel free to post them in the comments section below.
 Our team will review and get back to you at the earliest.